Taking control of your personal finances and getting rich is simple, but it’s not easy.

 But when asked about their current financial position, they don’t really know what’s going on.

 So where do you stand financially today?

-Start by creating a balance sheet.
+Start by creating a money management worksheet.

-Garb a piece of paper and draw a line down the middle and make a list
+Garb a piece of paper and draw a line down the middle and make a list.

 On the left side, list all your assets: bank accounts, the value of your home, any savings, any property investments, shares, superannuation.

 On the right side, list all your liabilities: things like your debts – credit card debt, mortgages, and education loans, car loans.

 Once you add up all your assets and subtract your liabilities you now know your net worth.
 That’s your starting point.

 However, if you keep avoiding or skipping this step, you’ll continue to have a difficult time figuring out where we want to go, let alone how to get there.

 Yes the dreaded “B” word – but when you budget, you build awareness.